Mary Henle: Works

+In 1986, Henle published 1879 and All That: Essays in the Theory and History of Psychology.
+The date 1879 in the title refers to the year Wilhelm Wundt established the first experimental psychology laboratory although the book traces psychology back to Aristotle.
+She covers psychology in general; the book, however, lays particular emphasis on Gestalt psychology.
+Henle also criticizes Gestalt psychotherapy, writing that the equating of Gestalt psychology and Gestalt psychotherapy is a mistake.

-In the field of psychotherapy theory one of her papers dealt in depth with the late work of Fritz Perls, founder of Gestalt therapy, Gestalt Psychology and Gestalt Therapy (1975).
-Henle criticizes in this essay (article version of a lecture before the American Psychological Association) the incorrect equating of Gestalt psychology and Gestalt therapy (mainly in the US) (see links).
-Henle's essay was criticized by some representatives of Gestalt therapy with the argument that Henle unilaterally refers only to Perls' three recent books and ignores the rest of Gestalt therapy literature, and thereby creates a distorting image of Gestalt theraopy.
-Henle had their choice, however, already justified in their paper so that Perls himself had explained his earlier works in retrospect.
-In addition, she was not to pass judgment on the psychotherapeutic treatment method, but getting to grips with some meta-theoretical statements of Perls and their relation to Gestalt theory.
-Therefore, played for their contribution and the fact of the matter at this time is that Gestalt therapy was already no longer identical to the "late" Fritz Perls, but that, Laura Perls' work on the east coast had a significantly different expression.
+In the field of psychotherapy theory one of her papers, Gestalt Psychology and Gestalt Therapy (1975), dealt in depth with the late work of Fritz Perls, founder of Gestalt therapy.
+Henle criticized in this essay (the essay was a version of a lecture delivered at the annual meeting of the American Psychological Association) the practice of equating Gestalt psychology and Gestalt therapy, a practice common in the US.
+Henle's essay was itself criticized by some exponents of Gestalt therapy.
+They argued that Henle unilaterally referred only to Perls's three recent books and ignored the rest of Gestalt therapy literature, thereby creating a distorted image of Gestalt therapy.
+Henle, in response to the criticism, noted that she already justified her views on Perls, observing that in the publications by Perls that she cited, Perls had explained his earlier works in retrospect.
+In addition, she did not pass judgment on the psychotherapeutic treatment method, but came to grips with some meta-theoretical statements of Perls and their relation to Gestalt theory.

-In German-speaking countries today people base Gestalt Theoretical Psychotherapy on Henle's work, and in particular her work on the Gestalt psychology of substitution and on her phenomenological approach to personality theory, which entails also the basis for dialogue work in psychotherapy.
+In German-speaking countries today people base Gestalt Theoretical Psychotherapy on Henle's work, and in particular her work on the Gestalt psychology of substitution as well as her phenomenological approach to personality theory.

-1978 tribute to Henle in " American Psychologist " in a much-publicized essay that included the bold use Wolfgang Köhler in Nazi Germany against the persecution of his Jewish colleagues: "One Man Against the Nazis - Wolfgang Köhler ".
+In 1978 Henle published in the American Psychologist an essay/tribute to Wolfgang Köhler.
+In that piece she underlined his bold stand in Nazi Germany in which he struggled against the persecution of his Jewish colleagues.

 Mary Henle was President of Division 26 (History of Psychology, 1971–1972) and President of Division 24 (Theoretical and Philosophical Psychology, 1974–1975) of the American Psychological Association (APA).
-In 1981-1982 she was President of the Eastern Psychological Association.
+In 1981-1982 she was President of the Eastern Psychological Association (EPA).
 In 1983 she was awarded an honorary doctorate of the New School for Social Research.

 Death and legacy

 Mary Henle died at the age of 94 in Haverford, Pennsylvania in 2007.
-Henle's legacy includes writing eight books, her presidency of the American Psychological Association's (APA) Division of the History of Psychology (1971-1972), presidency of the APA's division Philosophical Psychology (1974-1795), and as the president of the Eastern Psychological Association (1981-1982).
+Henle's legacy includes writing eight books, her presidency of the APA's Division of the History of Psychology (1971–1972), presidency of the APA's division Philosophical Psychology (1974–1795), and as the president of the EPA (1981–1982).